Kortemme-Lab/loop_helix_loop_reshaping/README.md

-# loop_helix_loop_reshaping
+# Loop Helix Loop Reshaping
-Reshape a part of the protein into a loop-helix-loop unit
+Loop-helix-loop (LHL) units are a type of structual motif that is highly varible in natural proteins and determines protein functions when a LHL unit is a part of a functional site.
+This repository provides PyRosetta based methods to simultaneously sample geometries and lengths of LHL units.

 ## Installation
 I recommand to create a python virtual environment before installing the package.